backstage/backstage/plugins/time-saver/README.md

 ## Migration

-This plugins supports backward compability with migration.
+This plugins supports backward compatibility with migration.
 You can specify your Time Saver metadata for each template name.
-Then the migration will be performed once executing the API request to `/migrate` endpoint og the plugin.
+Then the migration will be performed once executing the API request to `/migrate` endpoint of the plugin.

-Configure your backwarfd timesaving here:
+Configure your backward time savings here:

 Open the `app-config.yaml` file